kaunamohammed/kg_kaunamohammed_2021/README.md

  ## Instructions

 - Make sure you're in the root directory of the project
-- run: go run main.go <arguments>. i.e go run main.go 3 25 209
+- run: go run main.go <command-line-arguments>.
+For example: go run main.go 3 25 209